bablokb/pic-st7735/Readme.md

 Status
 ------

 The code compiles and runs.
-Tested with a PIC12F1840 and xc8.
-Note that with the defaults from `demo/Makefile`, the code just fits into the PIC (uses 4072 of 4096 words, free version of xc8).
-The library code itself is much smaller (about 2K), the rest is tescode.
+Tested with a PIC12F1840/PIC16F1829 and xc8.
+Note that with the defaults from `demo/Makefile`, the code just fits into the PIC12F1840 (uses 4072 of 4096 words, free version of xc8).
+The library code itself is much smaller (about 2K), the rest is test-code.

+Using glyph-fonts needs a lot of memory, here you need larger PICs (e.g. the PIC16F1829 with 8K of flash).

 Overview
 --------